C0DER11101/CPrograms/Strings/2DArrayOfCharacters.md

 <img src="https://user-images.githubusercontent.com/96164229/211733355-91595ebe-2f32-4273-b217-063f10b78403.png" width="60%" height="60%">

-This of error occurs when we are trying to modify a constant pointer, i.e. an array of characters.
+This error occurs when we are trying to modify a constant pointer, i.e. an array of characters.
 That basically indicates that `arr[0]` is actually a constant pointer, it's same as `char str[]="Hello";`.
 Therefore it is **unmodifiable**.

 _So this is difference that I had talked about when I said that **`arr[0]` is quite similar to `ptr`.**_